 A major way in which soil health is altered is by soil disturbance.
 If your subdivision is on a former farm site, there may be minimal topsoil or nutrients left.
 One common location of poor soil health occurs around the house.
 The area around the foundation is backfilled during construction with debris and poor soil from the excavation process.

-Almost every yard has microclimates, which are areas with differing weather conditions due to natural or manmade factors.
-Examine your land and consider the following factors when deciding on your garden site.
+Almost every yard has microclimates, which are areas with differing weather conditions brought about by natural or manmade factors.
+Examine your space and consider the following factors when deciding on your gardening site.
 Once you learn to identify and understand your microclimates, your garden will thrive!

 - Topography: Notice the topography—the landscape—of your property.
 Cool air descends and warm air rises, so low spots are cooler than upper slopes.
 Frost pockets, where cold air is trapped, can occur in depressions and extend frost periods.
 North-facing slopes are shadier and cooler, whereas south-facing slopes are sunnier and warmer.
 Hillside soil is shallow, while valley soil is deep and rich due to erosion from above.
 Water runoff makes hillsides drier, whereas the bottom of the slope may be wetter.
 Also, higher elevations tend to be windier and drier, especially in winter.